bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:48:56

-But I wouldn't put too much value on whether something gets a BIP number, right?
+But I wouldn't put too much value on whether something gets a BIP number.
-You can write a Bitcoin improvement proposal and put it on your own website and have the same format as any other BIP but it won't get a number because whatever politics.
+You can write a Bitcoin improvement proposal and put it on your own website and have the same format as any other BIP but it won't get a number because of whatever politics.
 Now the argument of having too many different proposals that are what you can do is a sort of a layer on top of Bitcoin, I guess.
 Well, you can make a separate thing, like Lightning has its own repo with its own proposal.
-Lightning doesn't make bips, they have bolts.
+Lightning doesn't make BIPs, they have BOLTs.
-So you can say, okay, there is now a new repo for things that you're publishing on the blockchain that have no consensus meeting.
+So you can say, okay, there is now a new repo for things that you're publishing on the blockchain that have no consensus meaning.
-You know, you can describe counterparty there, give it number one and describe this guy, the inscriptions and whatever, call it number two.
+You know, you can describe counterparty there, give it number one and describe this guy, the inscriptions, and whatever, call it number two.
 So that's just a matter of where you want to keep the information.
 I don't think that matters.

 NVK: 00:49:46

-So I think the original sin of BIPS is not having a stricter sort of like a set of requirements that you have to meet in order to make it as a BIP.
+So I think the original sin of BIPS is not having a stricter sort of a set of requirements that you have to meet in order to make it as a BIP.
 That's my opinion, my personal opinion.
 This is not like the people who work on that opinion.
 I don't know what their opinion is.
 Might be the same, might not.
-But like the issue is like, we have a lot of BIPs, a lot of BIPs.
+But the issue is like, we have a lot of BIPs, a lot of BIPs.
 They'll never make it to Bitcoin that like are interesting ideas, but you know, it's just not going to happen.
 Or there's things, there are things that are just not implemented.
-Then there is a lot of Bitcoin features that never made it into BIPs, even though they're referenced as BIPs, like BIP, is it 44 or 84?
+Then there are a lot of Bitcoin features that never made it into BIPs, even though they're referenced as BIPs, like BIP, is it 44 or 84?
 I think it's 84.
-There is no BIP that defines that derivation path, even though it gets referenced everywhere, because the other derivation has a BIP that represents the number.
+There is no BIP that defines that derivation path, even though it gets referenced everywhere because the other derivation has a BIP that represents the number.
 So listen, it's open source.
 It's a, it's rough consensus, right?
-So of course the things that we use as documentation, implementation and building blocks are going to be messy too.
+So of course the things that we use as documentation, implementation, and building blocks are going to be messy too.
 Right.
-And I think like people have trouble sort of like accepting that it's not gonna be clean and pretty.
+And I think people have trouble sort of accepting that it's not gonna be clean and pretty.
-BIP 84, yes.
 Then it's 44 that was missing.

 Sjors Provoost: 00:50:58